The afternoon counter he stands behind,

 “Into the home of the good people I’d met.”

 “Been blessed,” he says.
-“Used to sleep in an Oldsmobile, ‘fore put a roof o’er my head.”
+“Used to sleep in an Oldsmobile, but they put a roof o’er my head.”

 “Today’s Palm Sunday,” I hear a patron say.